Are Pinellas County DUI “Sobriety Checkpoints” Effective?

 The motion to suppress can be filed in any case affected by the checkpoint, including felony, misdemeanor, DUI, or even traffic infraction cases such a driving on a suspended driver’s license.

+How many innocent drivers are inconvenienced?
 A recent article on Roadblock and DUI Checkpoints in Pinellas County shows that more than 30 deputies participated in the roadblock which caused an average delay to non-impaired drivers of one minute and 33 seconds.

 More than 1,200 vehicles went through the checkpoint with 353 being diverted for further “assessment” by the officers.

-An additional benefit of the police actually doing their jobs in looking for actual criminals is that thousands of law abiding citizens would not be delayed.
+An additional benefit of the police actually doing their jobs in looking for actual criminals is that thousands of law-abiding citizens would not be delayed.

-This argument is supported by the fact that all innocent drivers did not walk away empty handed.
+This argument is supported by the fact that all innocent drivers did not walk away empty-handed.
 Instead, they each received a pamphlet telling them the purpose of the Pinellas County DUI roadblock and checkpoint operation.

 Those arrests and charges included: